 3) AND pulls it up stock’s chart...
 Every single day...

 In real-time...
 Everything you need to find explosive profit opportunities is all in one single screen!
-With an added feature S.A.M. even provides 3 Power Options Contracts to choose from...

-Based on your own personal risk tolerance.
+With an added feature S.A.M. even provides 3 Power Options Contracts to consider...based on your own personal risk tolerance.

 It’s all right there...